|

 Settled/Medical.

 d.
-In all
+In

-the “Change Status Reason” and from the drop-down menu select:
+select the “Change Status Reason” and from the drop-down menu select:

 i.